itsGovi/ATOS/build_plan.md

 * Run linters: `pre-commit run --all-files`
 * Create venv: `python -m venv .venv && source .venv/bin/activate`
 * Run CI locally (act) — optional

----

-If you want, I’ll:

-* produce the exact starter repo skeleton + `cli.py` and test templates, OR
-* write the exact `--self-debug` implementation snippet and the mapping table for common errors.

-Which one should I build next for you?